 Redundant Exchange Server

 AHA will research the possibility of installing a redundant exchange server off-site at AHA's disaster recovery location.
+Looking to move Redundant exchange as that area is out of the flood zone.

 Network Security & Cyber Security Project